falkm1980/RaspberryPi-Display-Adc/README.md

 * 3 Buttons
 * all unused pins are accessible via Pin-Header

-for a detailed desciption see: http://www.falkensteiner-software.at/display-adc-board-fuer-raspberry-pi/
+for a detailed description see: http://www.falkensteiner-software.at/display-adc-board-fuer-raspberry-pi/